 So let's drill down now into where these costs are saved, and exactly how the practice of offshoring can be exploited to the commissioning business's overall financial fortitude.

 One of the greatest and most immediately measurable areas where savings can be made is of course in the price of labour.
-Indeed, labour arbitrage is perhaps the most attractive factor of overseas outsourcing.
+Labour arbitrage is perhaps the most attractive factor of overseas outsourcing.

 However, in 2016, the risk of ending up with substandard developers delivering substandard products is increasingly becoming minimalised – provided, of course, that the commissioning business looks to the right offshore locations to outsource the work.
 Since offshoring has become more and more common, those development houses offering their services abroad are forced to stay competitive – on quality, expertise, communications and delivery, as well as price.